Romance Languages at New Jersey City University

-Pitt also has a doctoral program available in romance languages.
-In 2021, 2 students graduated with a doctor's degree in this field.
+NJCU also has a doctoral program available in romance languages.
+In 2021, 0 student graduated with a doctor's degree in this field.

 Careers That Romance Languages Grads May Go Into

 A degree in romance languages can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for PA, the home state for University of Pittsburgh - Pittsburgh Campus.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NJ, the home state for New Jersey City University.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - O*NET Online